amal-k04/30-days-of-python-project/Day7/readme.md

 # Day 7: Count the Number of Digits
 ## Task:Use python to preform Count Numbers.
 *Objective:*
-Write a program to count the number of digits in a given integer using a while loop.
+Write a program to count the number of digits in a given integer using a while loop.And Display the sum of digits.

 *Example:*